 How Whistler's Mother Became an American Icon

-One of the most peculiar artists of the late 19th century was James Abbott McNeill Whistler.
-This figure proposed a more sentimental and subtle painting which was similar to the Romanticist movement, yet conceptually it was much different and more progressive.
+One of the most peculiar artists of the late 19th century, James Abbott McNeill Whistler proposed a more sentimental and subtle painting which was similar to the Romanticist movement, yet conceptually it was much different and more progressive.
 The artist was stubborn enough to pursue an artistic career and build quite a personal style.
 One of his later paintings best reflects all of those efforts – it is called Arrangement in Grey and Black No.1, but it is much better known as Whistler’s Mother.

 This artwork was made in 1871, while the artist was living in London, and the main protagonist of the same is, you will guess, the artist’s mother Anna McNeill Whistler.
 It was done in traditional oil-on-canvas manner and displayed in a special frame designed by Whistler himself.
 The painting was purchased by the French state in 1891 and since then it is shown and held at the Musée d’Orsay in Paris.

 “The Victorian Mona Lisa,” as it is often called, is considered one the best-known American artworks done outside the United States, and with the flow of time, it became iconic due to its frequent presence in popular culture.